Marion County Sheriff’s Office seeking public’s assistance in locating murder suspect

 INDIANAPOLIS — The Marion County Sheriff’s Office is asking the public to assist with its search for a murder suspect who was accidentally released from the Adult Detention Center (ADC) on Sept.
 13.

-A press release sent by MCSO officials on Tuesday indicates 28-year-old Kevin Mason was mistakenly released because of a faulty records review performed by civilian staff.
+A press release sent by MCSO officials on Tuesday indicates 28-year-old Kevin Mason was mistakenly released because of a faulty records review performed by inmate clerks.
+In a press conference held at 3 p.m., officials reported Mason was initially taken into custody on Sept.
+11.

-MSCO is conducting an internal investigation to determine if any possible policy or procedural violations led to Mason’s release.
-The investigation led to the termination of one sheriff’s office employee.
+MCSO is conducting an internal investigation to determine if any possible policy or procedural violations led to Mason’s release.
+The investigation has led to the termination of two MCSO inmate records clerks.

+In its initial press release, the sheriff’s office reported that authorities in Minnesota waived extradition on one warrant.
+Officials believe the waiver may have helped contribute to Mason’s accidental release.

+“On 9/12, one of our inmate records clerks thought she was correcting duplicate bookings for Mr. Mason,” said Col. James Martin with MCSO.
+“She removed two of the holds, leaving one additional hold for Mr. Mason.
+The next day on 9/13, Ramsay County out of Minnesota lifted the last and final hold that we had booked on for Mr. Mason.

 Mason was wanted in Minnesota on three warrants, per MCSO officials.
 He is connected to a fatal shooting that occurred in Minneapolis in 2021.

-MCSO reported that authorities in Minnesota waived extradition on one warrant.
-Officials believe the waiver may have helped contribute to Mason’s accidental release.
+Under the current leadership, the dysfunction in Marion County is pervasive.
+Today’s news of the accidental release of a homicide suspect is yet another example of the failures across our city government that seem to only be becoming more frequent.
+The mayor, prosecutor, and sheriff are all elected to run their offices and keep our residents safe.
+The continued mismanagement and dysfunction have real consequences for residents of Marion County and beyond.
+Our city is in desperate need of new leadership

-Mason is described as a 5-foot-9, 205-pound male with a cross tattooed under left eye.
+Mason is described as a 5-foot-9, 205-pound male with a cross tattooed under his right eye.
 Mason also has “SUB” tattooed on his chest and an unidentified neck tattoo.

 Hoosiers in the area are encouraged to provide any details or tips that might help law enforcement locate and identify Mason.
 MCSO’s Criminal Division is leading the search and being assisted by the Indianapolis Metropolitan Police Department and United States Marshal Service.